Peoples Democratic Party (Nigeria): Slogans

-The longtime slogan of the Peoples Democratic Party has been "Power to the people".
+The longtime slogan of the PDP is "Power to the people".
 During the party's National Convention in Port Harcourt, Rivers State on 21 May 2016, David Mark, a former President of the Senate of Nigeria, introduced "Change the change" as the party's campaign slogan for the 2019 general elections.
 However, in 2018, the chairman of the party's board of trustees stated that neither the slogan nor the party's umbrella symbol would be changed.

 Political ideology

 The party has a neoliberal stance in its economic policies and maintains a conservative stance on certain social issues, such as same-sex relations.

 Economic issues

 The PDP favors free-market policies which support economic liberalism, and limited government regulation.
-In 2003, President Olusegun Obasanjo and Finance Minister Ngozi Okonjo-Iweala embarked on an economic reform program, which reduced government spending through conservative fiscal policies, and saw the deregulation and privatization of numerous industries in Nigerian services sector — notably the Nigerian Telecommunications (NITEL) industry.
+In 2003, President Olusegun Obasanjo and Finance Minister Ngozi Okonjo-Iweala embarked on an economic reform program, which reduced government spending through conservative fiscal policies and saw the deregulation and privatization of numerous industries in Nigerian services sector — notably the Nigerian Telecommunications (NITEL) industry.
 On the other hand, the PDP adopts a more leftist stance towards poverty and welfare.
 In 2005, President Obasanjo launched Nigeria's first National Health Insurance Scheme (NHIS) to ensure that every Nigerian has access to basic health care services.

 The PDP strives to maintain the status quo on oil revenue distribution.
 Though the PDP government set up the Niger Delta Development Commission (NDDC) to address the needs of the oil-producing Niger Delta states, it has rebuffed repeated efforts to revert to the 50% to 50% federal-to-state government revenue allocation agreement established in 1966 during the First Republic.